Standard and FirstRand shares my choice for Christmas | IOL Business Report

 Eskom too remains a risk - digital strategies aren't effective in an erratic power supply environment.
 New credit laws also restrict the ability of the banks to operate and gain new clients in lower income markets.

-Nevertheless, Standard Bank, which operates in 20 African countries, appears undervalued given its p:e ratio is only at around 10, when compared with Capitec’s valuation.
+Nevertheless, Standard Bank, which operates in 20 African countries, appears undervalued given its * :e ratio is only at around 10, when compared with Capitec’s valuation.
 If you look at Standard’s share price over 10 years the trend may be erratic, but it is definitely up.

 If one looks at Absa Group's share price over a decade, the trend, noticeably, is flat.

-Its p:e was 9.08 on Friday, with the price trading at R158.50.
+Its * :e was 9.08 on Friday, with the price trading at R158.50.
 It still has work to do on its separation from Barclays, needs to keep working on expanding its African footprint, and also needs to work on sweating its business banking book.

 Nedbank Group’s share price traded at R232 on Friday.
-It has the lowest p:e of 8.1 among the big banks.
+It has the lowest * :e of 8.1 among the big banks.
 Broadly, its 10-year share price trend was up until the end of 2018, after which it declined.

-FirstRand’s share price traded at R63.20 on Friday, on a p:e 12.7, which is undemanding, considering its continuing roll-out of digital solutions.
+FirstRand’s share price traded at R63.20 on Friday, on a * :e 12.7, which is undemanding, considering its continuing roll-out of digital solutions.
 Its ten-year share price trend is up.

 If I were filling my Christmas 2019 share stocking with two of the five, I’d go for Standard and FirstRand.